 More things to see

-Not far from the town center (A35/H4 station, “Nanokamachi Shirokiya”), it holds artifacts of the shinsengumi and their final battle.
+Not far from the town centre (A35/H4 station, “Nanokamachi Shirokiya”), it holds artefacts of the Shinsengumi and their final battle.

 A picturesque and old hot spring resort with four waterfalls in its vicinity (A14/H27, “Higashiyama Onsen” station).